josephmontes/VAA/README.md

   - I am spotlighting these players here because I feel that they represent the most important takeaways from these 8% 'rate' pitchers
     - If you do not have this optimal 4-Seam Fastball, then it will likely require a 'Hall of Fame' level understanding of what you do throw, 'Hall of Fame' level complimentary pitches, or 'Hall of Fame' level command to get by with it for a season
       - And many of the other pitchers on this list have exhibited one of those qualities, at least for a season or two
-        - Carlos Rodon took a few years of struggling in the league before he put it together into two very dominant seasons in 2021 and 2022
+        - Carlos Rodón took a few years of struggling in the league before he put it together into two very dominant seasons in 2021 and 2022
-        - Felix Bautista's Splitter, Joe Musgrove's Slider, Max Fried's Curveball, even Antonio Senzatela's Slider in 2021 and Tyler Wells' Changeup are examples of very high quality complimentary pitches that elevated the effectiveness of their 4-Seam Fastball for at least a season
+        - Félix Bautista's Splitter, Joe Musgrove's Slider, Max Fried's Curveball, even Antonio Senzatela's Slider in 2021 and Tyler Wells' Changeup are examples of very high-quality complimentary pitches that elevated the effectiveness of their 4-Seam Fastball for at least a season
-        - Justin Steele's improved 4-Seam Fastball location in 2023 from the previous Player Spotlight is an example of high quality or 'Hall of Fame' level command leading to increased effectiveness
+        - Justin Steele's improved 4-Seam Fastball location in 2023 from the previous Player Spotlight is an example of high-quality or 'Hall of Fame' level command leading to increased effectiveness
-    - It is only a question of how long are they able to sustain that level, which we saw many of the pitchers on this list do fall off of it
+    - It is only a question of how long they are able to sustain that level, which we saw many of the pitchers on this list do fall off of it
-  - This list of pitchers reveals those who are utilizing the art/craft of pitching more than just throwing high quality stuff over the plate, since they do not have that high quality of stuff to their 4-Seam Fastball
+  - This list of pitchers reveals those who are utilizing the art/craft of pitching more than just throwing high-quality stuff over the plate, since they do not have that as high a quality of stuff to their 4-Seam Fastball
     - Therefore, these pitchers could be viewed at as having more potential than the pitchers on the 30% lists because **if** you teach someone like Joe Musgrove how to throw the 'optimal' 4-Seam Fastball at a higher 'rate', then he should be more likely to figure out how to use it effectively than if it was taught to someone else, since he has displayed an ability to get the most out of lesser quality stuff

 ---------------------------------------------------------------------